$540 is the first real raise the parcel tax has had since 2012

 The strongest evidence that $540 is the modest end of the realistic range: trustee Anna Marsh dissented from placing Measure H on the ballot because she preferred a $600 increase that would “better meet the district’s urgent need to restore fiscal health.”[4]

-The board considered $300, $440, $540, $600, and $750.
+The board considered a range from roughly $300 to $750 (with public discussion centered around $350, $440, $540, and $600).
 They chose $540 as the compromise between an anti-tax watchdog at $149 and a sitting trustee at $600.
 It’s the median of the range trustees took seriously, not an outlier on the high end.

 Our read